rkoeninger/ShenScript/docs/interop.rst

    :param any X: Value to inspect.
    :returns:     A JavaScript boolean.

-.. function:: (js.delete Object Key)

-   Removes a key from an object.

-   :param object Object: Object to remove key from.
-   :param any Key:       String or symbol name of key to remove.
-   :returns:             JavaScript :js:`true` if the delete was successful.

-.. function:: (js.eval Code)

-   .. warning:: Using :js:`eval` is even more dangerous than usual in ShenScript because it will be difficult to know what indentifiers will be in scope and how their names might have been aliased when code is evaluated.

-   Calls the built-in JavaScript :js:`eval` function.

-   :param string Code: JavaScript code in string form.
-   :returns:           The result of evaluating the code.

 .. function:: (js.falsy?
 X)

    Determines if value is coercible to :js:`false` by JavaScript standards.